“What happens after the play is the point of the play”

 • Raymon Ayres – Artistic Director of Ephemeral Theatre, developing work on colonialism and climate in Latin America

-As part of our Gateways programme, playwright David Finnigan will be in conversation with leading thinkers on climate and society.
+Playwright David Finnigan will be in conversation with leading thinkers on climate and society.

 Simon Evans is multi-award-winning climate and energy journalist at Carbon Brief.
 Their discussion will span UK climate policy and politics, global energy trends, and international climate negotiations.